Europe Is Our Playground – 90’s Alt Travel Mixtape

 The slow paced grungey feel of this song complete with bass dropouts, croaky vocals and heavy dirty guitars made it a huge success in Britain – peaking as it did at number 7 in the charts.
 It lived on to be not only Bush’s most successful songs but also easily one of their best.
 It ends quite simply on “I gotta get away from here”.

 Deftones – My Own Summer (shove it)

-I still to this day treasure my 7 inch gold vinyl of this track (though it’s buried away on storage at the moment).
+I still to this day treasure my 7 inch gold vinyl of this track.
 One of the best metal bands of all time and one of their most mind blowingly beautiful songs.
 It’s a summer song with a bit of a difference – trademark guitars and whispy vocals – heavy choruses and light bass-led verses – this is what 90’s nu-metal was all about.
 It’s not too complicated, it’s heavy and it’s melodic.
 It’s said that My Own Summer was written in Seattle during the hot summer of 1994, feeling trapped Chino Moreno boarded up his windows with aluminium foil and wished that the people on the streets would disappear and the sun would go away.
 He called this dreamworld “his own summer”.

 Portishead – Wandering Star

 Portishead were one of many Bristol based bands to make trip hop a world-wide thing.
 Their trademark rolling beats sit under layers of samples and delicate synth work and of course the often haunting and beautiful vocal work of Beth Gibbons – a sound synonymous with Bristol in fact – a sound that is both uplifting and dark – or as some have called it – a joyful melancholy.
 Interesting fact – Portishead is in fact a seaside town a short 8 miles away from Bristol where several members of the band grew up.